zorbash/zorbash.github.com/content/post/debugging-elixir-applications.md

 This section is specific to [Distillery][distillery] releases.
 You may find my previous guide about [distillery releases][distillery-releases-post] useful at this point.

-For an application named `example` which is released as:
+For an application named `example` which is released with:

 ```shell
 mix release --env=prod